National Socialist Party of America v. Village of Skokie: Effect of the decision

-In the summer of 1978, in response to the Supreme Court's decision, some Holocaust survivors built a museum on Main Street in Skokie to commemorate the victims of the Holocaust.
-The Illinois Holocaust Museum and Education Center remains open today, having been moved to a new permanent location on Woods Drive in 2009.
+In the aftermath of the decision, the Holocaust Memorial Foundation of Illinois was founded in 1981.
+The foundation led to the creation of a museum in Skokie in 1984.
+In 2009, the Illinois Holocaust Museum and Education Center was built on Woods Drive.

 Ultimately, the NSPA failed to march in Skokie and instead marched in Chicago, where they had gained permission.
 The litigation left undecided, at the Supreme Court level, whether such older precedents as Beauharnais v.
 Illinois and Terminiello v.
 City of Chicago remain authoritative statements of how the First Amendment applies to provocative and intimidating hate speech.
 According to former ACLU president Nadine Strossen, the case was part of a gradual process in the 20th century by which the Supreme Court strengthened First Amendment protections and narrowed the application of earlier decisions that had upheld restrictions of free speech, in part stemming from the realization that the Illinois restrictions on "hate speech" were so broad they could have been equally used to prohibit Martin Luther King Jr. demonstrations in Skokie.